zhy2002/neutron/readme.md

 todo
 -----------------
-reduce the number of rules to fire onload. e.g. bypass all validation rules. reduce memory consumption
+1. rolling commit - only keep N cycles in the current session
 2. load initial values (as a part of node load)
   - load value only or the full state?
 11. Generate per-profile constants and assets
 * Class level config
 * state metadata (type and stuff)
 * state property namespace or distinction between system property and user property
+reduce the number of rules to fire onload. e.g. bypass all validation rules. reduce memory consumption

 1. context menu
 4. Per-lender config override